-On a 2" coal bed that is still slightly red, place five logs of approximatively 4"x 4" or 3"x 3" with an East- West orientation.
-Place a medium log at the back.
-Place the biggest log in the center with a medium one on top of it.
-Place a medium on the front and another medium on top of it.
-If you need to stack the front pieces over the ash lip, make sure you always leave at least 1 5/8 inch between the last log and the inner wall of the combustion chamber.
-There should be air space between each log and between the logs and the bricks.
-Let the door ajar at 90° for approximately 5 min.
+On a 2. coal bed that is still slightly red, place six logs of approximatively 4.x4. or 5.x5.
+Add the load in an East-West configuration divided in 3 columns: 2 logs in the back, 2 logs in the middle and 2 logs in the front.
+The distance between the logs and the rear brick shall be approximately 1 inch.
+There should be one inch of air space between all the columns.
+Let the door ajar at 90° for approximately 6 min.
 Then, close the door with the primary air control open.
-Leave to burn with the primary air control open for approximately 10 minutes and then close the primary air control completely for the low burn rate and halfway for the medium burn rate.
+Leave to burn with the primary air control open for approximately 5 more minutes, then close the primary air control halfway.
+After another 5 minutes, close the primary air control completely for the low burn rate and leave it halfway for the medium burn rate.